-- B. INTERVAL BETWEEN PERIODS There shall be a three-minute interval between the first and second periods and between the third and fourth periods of a game.
-Halftime shall consist of a 12-minute interval between the second and third periods.
+- B. INTERVAL BETWEEN PERIODS There shall be a two-minute interval between the first and second periods and between the third and fourth periods of a game.
+Halftime shall consist of a twelve-minute interval between the second and third periods.
 At the discretion of the head official or the on-site league representative, the duration of halftime may be modified.
 During all intervals between periods, all rules governing play of the game remain in effect.
-During halftime, both teams shall leave the field and not return to the playing field until eight minutes have elapsed. - C. OVERTIME In the event of a tie at the end of the regulation game, play shall be continued after a three-minute intermission for sudden-victory overtime.
-A coin toss shall take place at center field to determine which goal each team defends first, but the alternate possession arrow remains unchanged. - a.
-The teams shall play one overtime period consisting of a maximum of 12 minutes of running clock time until a goal is scored, thus deciding the winner.
+During halftime, both teams shall leave the field and not return to the playing field until seven minutes have elapsed. - C. OVERTIME In the event of a tie at the end of the regulation game, play shall be continued after a two-minute intermission for sudden-victory overtime.
+A coin toss shall take place at center field to determine which goal each team defends first, but the alternate possession arrow remains unchanged.

+- a.
+The teams shall play one overtime period consisting of a maximum of 4 minutes of start stop clock time until a goal is scored, thus deciding the winner.
 Team timeouts are not permitted during overtime.
-Stop-time rules are in effect during the final minute of overtime. - b.
-If no goals are scored in overtime of a regular-season game, the game ends in a tie.
-If no goals are scored in overtime of a playoff game, additional 12-minute overtime periods are played until a winner is decided with the teams switching goals after each overtime period. - D. TEAM TIMEOUTS Each team is allotted three 60-second team timeouts per game.
+Stop-time rules are in effect during the entire overtime period. - b.
+If no goals are scored in overtime, additional 4-minute overtime periods are played until a winner is decided with the teams switching goals after each overtime period. - D. TEAM TIMEOUTS Each team is allotted Two 60-second team timeouts and One 30-Second team timeout per game.
 Team timeouts may not be called between periods.
 Each team may use all three of its team timeouts in the first half, but each team may use a maximum of only two of its three allotted team timeouts in the second half.
-No team timeouts are allowed in overtime. - E. INTERRUPTION OF GAME If a game is interrupted because of events beyond the control of the responsible authorities, the game shall be continued from the point of interruption unless the league designates otherwise.
+No team timeouts are allowed in overtime. - a.
+In order to distinguish a 30-second versus a full timeout, a 30 second timeout call by coaches is indicated by tapping on the shoulders to the lead official. - E. INTERRUPTION OF GAME If a game is interrupted because of events beyond the control of the responsible authorities, the game shall be continued from the point of interruption unless the league designates otherwise.
 Both teams are permitted to make roster changes if the game continuation occurs on another date.